 Driver Education and Safety

-The Driver Training and Traffic Safety Advisory Committee met November 19 in Austin.
-The agenda and the staff reports are available online.
-Due to technical difficulties, an audio recording of part of the meeting is available on TDLR's YouTube channel.
-The recording joins the meeting in progress at Agenda Item G-5.
+The Driver Training and Traffic Safety Advisory Committee met April 21 in Austin.
+The agenda is available online and the Staff Reports are available online.
+The draft administrative rules are also online.
+The meeting was archived and is available on TDLR's YouTube channel.

 The Driver Education and Safety program at TDLR is comprised of the licensing and regulation of businesses known as Driver Education Schools, Parent Taught Driver Education programs, Driving Safety Course Providers, Driving Safety Schools and Instructors.
 Driver Education provides the basic skills and training required by law to provide the knowledge and hands-on experience to prepare people for their written and practical tests to operate a vehicle in Texas.
 Driving Safety Courses (sometimes known as “defensive driving”) are geared to improve a driver’s knowledge, perception and attitude about driving.
 The Driving Safety Course Providers are required by law to offer curriculum that meets the standards required by law in Chapter 1001, Texas Education Code.
 TDLR’s objective is to ensure that the schools, course providers, and instructors are qualified to develop and offer the courses and that the courses meet the required standards.